filamentgroup/standards-and-conventions/README.md

 ### Process to update repository status

-1. Update the GitHub repository description to the following:
+1. Prepend the following to the the GitHub repository description:

-> This repository is unmaintained.
-Please see the included readme for more information.
+> Unmaintained (see README):

-> This repository has been retired.
-Please see the included readme for more information.
+> Retired (see README):

 2. Close active issues and pull requests, you can use the following response template: